EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 shown in the box below will generate a postscript file; the figure actually shown has been elaborated a little.
 The red circle shows the self-consistent double-kappa result of Sec.
 6.2.
 The light grey line follows the PMT procedure as above, but taking for the LMTO part a smaller, optimized _spd_ single kappa basis (see [Additional exercises](/tutorial/lmf/lmf_bi2te3_tutorial/#additional-exercises)).
+Numbers in parenthesis are the number of LMTO's.
+The red circle is the 2-kappa basis without APWs

 ~~~
 $ fplot -frme 0,.8,0,.5 -frmt th=3,1,1 -tmy 2.5 -vehf=-126808.313403 -s circ -ord '(x2-ehf)*1000' etot.bi2te3